 A dog bite lawyer in an office reviewing case files for a client.Dog bites are often unexpected and can occur even if the dog initially seems friendly.
-Most people are cautious around unfamiliar dogs for this reason, but sometimes, a canine might bite you despite your best efforts to give it space.
+Most people are cautious around unfamiliar dogs for this reason, but sometimes, a canine might bite you despite your full efforts to give it space.

 These attacks may occur in a public place, such as a park, or private property, like a neighbor’s home or yard.
 Frequently, delivery drivers are bitten by dogs while simply doing their jobs.